Planning Your Career

 Career exploration and preparation isn’t “one-size-fits-all.”
 It’s “choose your own adventure.”

 You are destined to make a difference in people’s lives by leading communities and industries where change is needed most.
-Our student-centered approach to career preparation will ensure you get there.
+Our student-centered approach to career preparation will help you get there.
+When you bring us your passions, interests, and enthusiasm, we'll meet you with incredible opportunities and a personalized plan to achieve your unique goals—that's our Career Commitment.

-The team at the Center for Career Excellence connects with you early so they can understand your goals, help you identify career opportunities that you’re passionate about, and build a comprehensive plan with innovative programming that puts you on track to a rewarding career after St. Lawrence.
+Your career journey can start on day one, and the earlier you connect with the Center for Career Excellence the better.
+We'll help you identify career opportunities that you’re passionate about, and build a flexible, customized roadmap with innovative programming that puts you on track to a rewarding career after St. Lawrence.

 From individualized career coaching to career-specific courses, networking events, alumni mentorship programs and more, every Laurentian is ready to help you fill your four years with a balance of practical skill-building and experiential learning, internship, and research opportunities.
 After graduation, you’ll have a diverse range of skills and experiences you can speak to with confidence, clarity, and passion.